Basic Needs

 Wet Hair Club

 The Club’s Wet Hair program helps members meet their personal hygiene needs and learn skills to become more independent.
-Youth who are in the program are able to shower and wash their clothing at the Club, receive haircuts, and work one on one with our Family Support Coordinator to learn about healthy hygiene habits.
-They also will receive clean clothing and hygiene products as needed.
+Youth who are in the program can shower and wash their clothing at the Club, receive haircuts, and work one-on-one with our staff to learn about healthy hygiene habits.
+Club members in this program will receive clean clothing and hygiene products based on their needs.